christophhagen/BinaryCoder/README.md

 This library was written after stumbling upon [BinaryCoder](https://github.com/mikeash/BinaryCoder) by [Mike Ash](https://github.com/mikeash).
 It doesn't use keys and also has trouble with optional values.
 Also doesn't use variable-length integer encoding.

 There's also [sticky-encoding](https://github.com/stickytools/sticky-encoding), which uses are more complex layout, and provides additional features, including out-of-order decoding, and many of the advanced `Codable` features.
-Unfortunately, development seem to be stale (Version 1.0.0 hasn't arrived yet, although it was announced as "coming soon" in March 2019).
+Unfortunately, development seems to be stale (Version 1.0.0 hasn't arrived yet, although it was announced as "coming soon" in March 2019).
+Ultimately, I wanted something a bit more space-efficient, and I didn't need the advanced features.

 ## License